hackerschoice/hackerschoice.github.io/t/index.md

 ## Why

 Because we can.
-This project is maintained by [LouCipher](https://t.me/thcorg).
+This project is maintained by [Schwipp Schwapp](https://t.me/thcorg).

 THIS IS BETA TESTING AT THE MOMENT.
 TALK TO US IF YOU LIKE TO SEE ANY SPECIFIC FEATURES.